CNA-Bld/CarrotJuicer/README.md

 Theoretically this should support "modern" versions of Windows, as long as it is x64.
 But this is only tested with Windows 10 v2004.

+If the precompiled binary from Releases page does not work, try build it yourself.
+I have seen at least 2 machines where it works only when building locally.
+I have no idea why, probably the VS build process (or even installing VS?) changes some state in the system.

 1. Copy `version.dll` to the same directory with `umamusume.exe`.
 This should be `%USERPROFILE%\Umamusume` unless you did some magic yourself.
 2. Start the game as usual (i.e., with DMM launcher).
 The captured packets will be saved into `CarrotJuicer` folder in the game directory.
 3. You can investigate the responses with msgpack tools like `msgpack2json -di 123456789R.msgpack`.